 – Promoting preventative measures against abuse.

 Of course funding AVA is a great way to serve but bringing AVA to your church and/or women ministry is an even greater opportunity.
-Our Regional Coordinator, Kyle Kelly, would love to help your ministry through training, informative talks, community connection events, and even talks for youth groups regarding violence in dating.

 We get so busy serving other women in our community and world that we forget to serve the women who work alongside of us.
-Every effective Women Minstries is successful because of a team.
-Take the time to acknowledge the heart and soul of your ministry by honoring a woman who has faithfullly served in your church body.
+Every effective Women Ministries is successful because of a team.
+Take the time to acknowledge the heart and soul of your ministry by honoring a woman who has faithfully served in your church body.
 Women Ministries Sunday (in February) is a great time to recognize women in your church who particularly exemplify faithful service to Christ through the church fellowship.
 Contact us to request recognition awards (silver logo pin and card) which are available to present to the deserving women in your congregation.